ekr/tcpinc-tls/draft-rescorla-tcpinc-tls-option.md

 Implementations of this specification MUST at minimum support TLS 1.2
 {{RFC5246}} and MUST support cipher suite XXX.
 Implementations MUST NOT negotiate versions of TLS prior to TLS 1.2.
+Implementations MUST NOT negotiate non-AEAD cipher suites and MUST use only PFS cipher suites with a key of at least 2048 bits (finite field) or 256 bites (elliptic curve).

 [[OPEN ISSUE: What cipher suites?
 Presumably we require one authenticated and one anonymous cipher suite, all with GCM.]]
 [[OPEN ISSUE: If TLS 1.3 is ready, we may want to require that.]]

 # Channel Bindings